Look Far and Light the Way

 Chief Operating Officer

-Fluent in Dutch, English, and Portuguese, Marlies splits her time between the Netherlands and Portugal with her two dogs, Astor and Lucky.
+Fluent in Dutch, English, and Portuguese, she divides her time between the Netherlands and Portugal, dedicating herself to creating impactful solutions for a sustainable future, alongside her dog Astor.

 Email LinkedIn